cgarciae/nnx/README.md

 ## Status

-`nnx` is currently a proof of concept, aimed at exploring the design space of a lightweight module system for JAX based on Refx.
+`nnx` is currently a proof of concept, aimed at exploring the design space of a lightweight module system for JAX based on references.
 It is not intended for production use.

 ## Installation